chrisxfire/chrisxfire.github.io/content/notes/_net/linq/clauses/orderby-clause.md

 date: 2022-04-25T21:09:01-0600
 draft: false
 weight: 1
+tags:
+ - kb/dotnet/linq/clauses
 ---

 # Orderby clause
 Use the `orderby` clause to *sort* results in either ascending or descending order.

 You can also specify a secondary sort:
 ```cs
 IEnumerable<Country> querySortedCountries =
     from country in countries